 And if these men want to build size in their lat muscles or arms, the butt off the seat and yanking approach won’t cut it because this method diffuses or de-isolates muscle recruitment.

 To isolate or spread the muscle recruitment thick, one must keep their rump smack on the seat throughout the entire exercise.

-Proper Form for the Lat Pulldown for Older Men and Everyone Else
+Proper Form for the Lat Pull-down

 #1.
 The leaning back should not exceed 30 degrees.
 If your spine angle exceeds 30 degrees, this doesn’t mean you won’t benefit, and in fact, it’s a nice variation when everything else is done correctly.

 But this exercise is meant to be done fairly upright, especially since leaning back can result in being accidentally bumped by people walking by.